FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 This package implements SNMP notifications for failed transfers.
 This package is disabled by default.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> includes support for Simple Network Management Protocol (SNMP) v2 and v3 to help you monitor failed transfers. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> works with SNMP managers such as Hewlett-Packard OpenView Network Node Manager.
-You can send messages when file transfers fail after retrying the transfer the number of times allotted. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a trap MIB file located at `<FILEDRIVEHOME>/conf/Transfer.mib`.
+{{< SecureTransport/componentshortname  >}} includes support for Simple Network Management Protocol (SNMP) v2 and v3 to help you monitor failed transfers. {{< SecureTransport/componentshortname  >}} works with SNMP managers such as Hewlett-Packard OpenView Network Node Manager.
+You can send messages when file transfers fail after retrying the transfer the number of times allotted. {{< SecureTransport/componentshortname  >}} provides a trap MIB file located at `<FILEDRIVEHOME>/conf/Transfer.mib`.

 1. Select **Operations > Server Configuration**.
     The *Server Configuration* page is displayed.